 From an architectural history standpoint, the West End of Portland is a fine place to see the various style that were popular in the late 19th and early 20th centuries.
 Mostly expressed in residential architecture for the professional, the building stock ranges from 3 story row houses built in the ‘brownstone’ style to high end mansions of incredible grandeur.
 Add in tree lined streets and mostly level terrain, it gives itself to some wonderful strolling for the lover of buildings

 Let’s go for a stroll and see what we may encounter.
 Shall we?

 Tile roofs are a rarity in Maine.
 That alone is usually enough to catch the eye of the stroller.
 Our subject this time has the added benefit of being from the cities best known architect, John Calvin Stevens.

-Thomas Street traces a bent 2 block path from Spring to Pine Streets over it’s 2 block length.
-On the Spring street, we are welcomed with a transitional, hybrid Colonial Revival-Arts & Crafts home in brick.
-Showing a Queen Anne style turret, brownstone lintels and dark trim, it also presents us with a wonderfully arched entry and simple trim details of the newer, less ornamental style.
+Thomas Street traces a bent 2 block path from Spring to Pine Streets.
+On Spring street, we are welcomed with a transitional, hybrid Colonial Revival-Arts & Crafts home in brick.
+Showing a Queen Anne style turret, brownstone lintels, and dark trim, it also presents us with a wonderfully arched entry and simple trim details of the newer, less ornamental style.

 1924 tax records for 2 Thomas Street at the Maine Memory Network

 PS 5.25.15.
 I have located a pen and ink of the Butler house by Stevens.
 From the Maine Historical Society.

 Next up is 33 Thomas Street.
 A lovely duplex in the Stick style.